 How can I apply to be an Election Day Worker?

-You can apply to be an Election Day Worker by completing the online application found here.
+You can apply to be an Election Day Worker by completing and returning the online application found here.

-You will be notified by mail when your application has been received, processed, and you are selected to work.
-Processing includes the verfication of your address and registration status (where applicable).
+You will be notified by phone or email when your application has been processed and you are selected to work.
+Processing includes the verification of your address and registration status (where applicable).
 If selected, you will then be scheduled for a training class.

 Where will I work?